 - 2 cups sliced very-ripe-with-brown-spots bananas (about 2 medium/large bananas)

-- 1/4 cup coconut oil, melted (or canola oil or butter)
+- 1/4 cup coconut oil, melted and slightly cooled (or canola oil or butter)

 - 1 teaspoon vanilla